zhullyb/monyhar/monyhar/net/docs/supported-projects.md

 ## `//content` Embedders

-In addition to Chromium, there are a number of other of embedders of `//content`, such as projects like [Chromium Embedded Framework](https://bitbucket.org/monyharembedded/cef), [Electron](http://electron.atom.io/) or Fuchsia's [WebEngine](https://monyhar.googlesource.com/monyhar/src/+/HEAD/fuchsia/engine).
+In addition to Monyhar, there are a number of other of embedders of `//content`, such as projects like [Monyhar Embedded Framework](https://bitbucket.org/monyharembedded/cef), [Electron](http://electron.atom.io/) or Fuchsia's [WebEngine](https://monyhar.googlesource.com/monyhar/src/+/HEAD/fuchsia/engine).
 While `//net` does not directly support these consumers, it does support the `//content` embedding API that these projects use.
 Note that this excludes the [content_shell](../../content/shell) test framework.

-  * **Supported Platforms**: Windows, macOS, Linux, Chromium OS, iOS, Android, Fuchsia
+  * **Supported Platforms**: Windows, macOS, Linux, Monyhar OS, iOS, Android, Fuchsia
   * **Release Frequency**: Varies by consumer; Officially ~6 weeks
   * **Command-line Flags**: Varies by consumer